otaviomacedo/aws-batch-simulator/README.md

 });
 ```

-In your main CDK application entrypoint, you can simulate how this
+In your CDK application entrypoint, you can simulate how this infrastructure
-infrastructure will handle traffic by creating a `BatchSimulator`, and using it
+will handle traffic by creating a `BatchSimulator`, and using it to run a
-to run a simulation with the parameters you obtained empirically:
+simulation with the parameters you obtained empirically:

 ```ts
 const app = new cdk.App();